 Buena Vista

-Whether you’re sneaking over from I-70 or heading back from Crested Butte or Twin Lakes, Buena Vista has the treats you need to fuel up for the ride home.
-Hit up Eddyline Brewery (102 Linderman Avenue, Buena Vista) for beer and wood-fired pizza (we like the Numbers, which is sprinkled with bacon, sausage, and pepperoni).
-Or carbo-load at the historic Lariat (206 East Main Street, Buena Vista), where green chile mac and cheese and a short-rib blend burger highlight a menu that will make you want to move to the mountains.
-Another option: Toast a perfect adventure with a cocktail and dessert at the Deerhammer Distillery (321 East Main Street, Buena Vista), where views of the Collegiate Peaks swallow you whole.
+Whether you’re sneaking over from Crested Butte or Monarch Mountain, Buena Vista has the treats you need to fuel up for the ride home.
+Hit up Eddyline Brewery (926 South Main Street, Buena Vista) for beer and steak frites with hand-cut truffle fries or the hearty layered shepherd’s pie.
+Carbo-load at the historic Lariat (206 East Main Street, Buena Vista), where green chile mac and cheese and a short-rib blend burger highlight a menu that will make you want to move to the mountains.
+Another option: Toast a perfect adventure with a cocktail at Deerhammer Distillery (321 East Main Street, Buena Vista), where views of the Collegiate Peaks swallow you whole.

 Fairplay